kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 * 👍 No nested definitions required
 * 👍👍 Extending existing budgets api.
 No Breaking API Changes, completely backwards compatible
 * 👎 With action being clearly tied to budgets, and other api logic being driven by disruption Reason, we lose the chance to generalize per Reason controls
-* 👎 Makes validation of a particular disruption

 ### Approach B: Defining Per Reason Controls
 Ideally, we could move all generic controls that easily map into other actions into one set of action controls, this applies to budgets and other various disruption controls that could be more generic.